Skip to main content

 $cookies = Http::get( 'https://httpbin.org/cookies' )->cookies();

-Response Is JSON
+Response is JSON

-The is_json() method will return true if the response is JSON:
+The is_json() method will return true if the Response is JSON:

 use Mantle\Facade\Http;